chaploud/storybook-cljs/README.md

 ### Dispatch Value (Story Hierarchy)

-The dispatch value represents the **hierarchical path** of your story and determines the file output location:
+The dispatch value represents the **hierarchical path** of your story and determines the file output location, and therefore your Storybook structure:

 Each story multi-method compiles to a ES module that Storybook.js can understand.
 The build hooks defined in your shadow-cljs profile takes care of this compilation step.